yshima42/so_long/README.md

 # remaining tasks

+- after invalid char, it starts from the different place

 - scroll ok
 - free ? check the error statement ok
 - map error at the same time ok